Netflix scores 35 Oscar nominations in year dominated by streaming | Entertainment

 Netflix scores 35 Oscar nominations in year dominated by streaming

-Streaming service Netflix Inc on Monday landed 35 Academy Award nominations for 16 of its films including "Mank," "The Trial of the Chicago 7" and "Ma Rainey's Black Bottom."

-"Mank," a black-and-white drama about 1930s Hollywood, led all films with 10 nods including best picture, director, actor and supporting actress.
-Many of this year's Oscar contenders played on streaming services as movie theaters closed due to the global coronavirus pandemic.
+Companies launch multimillion-dollar campaigns for Oscar nominations and wins.
+The recognition provides bragging rights for use in marketing and help the winners attract top talent for future projects.
+Many of this year's Oscar contenders played on streaming services or were offered via video on demand as movie theaters around the world closed to help curb the spread of COVID-19.

+"We learned a lot of hard lessons last year, but a nice one was that people will find a way to go to the movies, even if they can only go as far as their living rooms," said Aaron Sorkin, director of historical drama "Trial of the Chicago 7."
+Sorkin's film also was nominated for best picture, giving Netflix two shots at the film industry's top prize.
+The company began releasing original movies in 2015 but has never won best picture.

-Walt Disney Co scored 15 nods.
-They included six for "Nomadland," which is playing in theaters and streaming on Hulu, and three for animated Pixar movie "Soul" on Disney+.
-Amazon.com's Amazon Studios earned a spot in the best picture race with "Sound of Metal" and 12 nominations overall, a record for the company.
+The Netflix films will compete with recession drama "Nomadland," which is playing in theaters and streaming on Walt Disney Co's Hulu.
+Disney scored 15 Oscar nominations overall, including three for animated Pixar movie "Soul" on the Disney+ streaming service.
+Amazon.com's Amazon Studios earned a spot in the best picture race with "Sound of Metal," the story of a drummer who loses his hearing, and 12 nominations overall, a record for the company.
+"One Night in Miami" picked up three nominations.

+IPhone maker Apple Inc received its first Oscar nominations for movies on Apple TV+.
+They included a best animated feature nod for "Wolfwalkers."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)